gold mines in india

 10. Ganajur Gold Mine, Karnataka

-Let’ explore these Indian gold mines one-by-one:
+Let’s explore these top 10 gold mines in India:

 1. Hutti Gold Mines, (Raichur District, Karnataka)